joomdev/Mighty-Addons/README.md

 19. **Chart Widget** - Create interactive Line and Bar Charts and make everlasting impression using Chart Widget
 20. **Text Marquee** - Take advantage of the Text Marquee Elementor widget and create custom auto-scrolling text anywhere in your website.
 21. **Pie and Donut chart** - Create Customized and Visually Appealing Charts with Pie and Donut Chart Widget.
-22. **Age Chceker** - Create Stunning Age Verification Pop-up using Age Gate Elementor Widget.
+22. **Age Checker** - Create Stunning Age Verification Pop-up using Age Gate Elementor Widget.
+23. **Modal Popup** - Create Stunning Modal Popup using Modal Elementor Widget.

 ### Mighty Addons Extensions
 1. **Cross-Site Copy Paste Style (Pro)** - The feature allows you to copy the style of website A to Website B.